damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 ## **How to document a behavioral model?**

-*Documentation of a behavioral model depends on the  product and there is different type of simulation for analysis of the behavior of a product.
+*Documentation of a behavioral model depends on the product and there is a different type of simulation for analysis of the behavior of a product.
 For example, finite element analysis( FEA) and computational fluid dynamics (CFD) are two types of mechanical simulation.*
 *FEA uses mathematical models to understand and quantify the effects of real-world conditions on a part or assembly.
 CFD is a branch of fluid mechanics that uses numerical analysis and data structures to analyze  the free-stream flow of the fluid, and the interaction of the fluid (liquids and gases) with surfaces defined by boundary conditions.*
 *Analysis of the behavior of a product depends on its components and its environment and there are different types of simulation to consider the behavior of the product.
 So, we can not identify all types of behavioral models in this section.
 But, we provide a general vision of the simulation models and their implementation.*